drnic/bosh_cli_plugin_redis/README.md

 $ bosh delete redis
 ```

-The redis servers are run outside of the Cloud Foundry deployment and are bound to Cloud Foundry applications via environment variables (until the new Service Connector is supported).
-It is currently
+The resulting redis servers can be discovered and accessed by any systems (such as Cloud Foundry applications) using the same bosh (or microbosh) or a connected DNS.

 ## Requirements